intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 #### INT8

-We recommend you use TorchScript for INT8 model because it has wider support for models.
+We recommend using TorchScript for INT8 model because it has wider support for models.
 TorchScript mode also auto-enables our optimizations.
 For TorchScript INT8 model, inserting observer and model quantization is achieved through `prepare_jit` and `convert_jit` separately.
 Calibration process is required for collecting statistics from real data.
 After conversion, optimizations such as operator fusion would be auto-enabled.

 [//]: # (marker_int8_static)
 [//]: # (marker_int8_static)